CreativeInquiry/terrapattern-website/content/faq.md

 Most of our team members currently call Pittsburgh home.
 We additionally selected New York City and San Francisco because so many of our friends and peers live there—especially those exploring new intersections of art, design, journalism, technology, data science and social change.

 ---
-### Who else is creating similar systems?
+### How is this project different from related work?

 We suspect that most of the big players in the space of satellite imaging, such as Google, Microsoft, Digital Globe, Planet Labs, and others are exploring the opportunities afforded by machine learning—particularly in light of recent and significant advances in convolutional neural networks and other deep learning techniques.
-Some key related papers and projects are:

-* [Learning to Detect Roads in High-Resolution Aerial Images](http://www.cs.toronto.edu/~fritz/absps/road_detection.pdf) by Volodymyr Mnih and Geoffrey E. Hinton (2010), a seminal paper in the application of machine learning to the problem of making assertions about satellite imagery.
-* [Machine Learning for Aerial Image Labeling](https://www.cs.toronto.edu/~vmnih/docs/Mnih_Volodymyr_PhD_Thesis.pdf), Volodymyr Mnih's 2013 doctoral thesis from the University of Toronto, under the advisement of Geoff Hinton.
-* [Humanitarian Mapping with Deep Learning](https://github.com/larsroemheld/OSM-HOT-ConvNet) by Stanford graduate student, Lars Roemheld (2016).
-Like the *Terrapattern* project, this project uses OpenStreetMap (OSM) to help train a neural net, in order to help support map creation in the developing world.
-* [OSM-Crosswalk-Detection](https://github.com/geometalab/OSM-Crosswalk-Detection) by Marcel Huber (2015).
-Developed at the University of Applied Sciences Rapperswil, this project again trains deep learning models with OSM labels to locate Swiss crosswalks.
-* [DeepOSM](https://github.com/trailbehind/DeepOSM) (2016), by Andrew L. Johnson, trains a neural network with OSM labels and infrared images from the U.S. National Agriculture Imagery Program (NAIP), in order to detect unmapped hiking trails.
-* [Orbital Insight](https://orbitalinsight.com/) (2014-), a company which applies machine learning algorithms to satellite imagery, in order to sell "actionable intelligence" (such as big-box store retail performance, or measurements of oil reserves) to hedge funds.
-* Artist [Jenny Odell](http://www.jennyodell.com/satellite.html), in her *Satellite Collections* project (2009-2011), presents collections of similar-looking things that she has cut out from Google satellite imagery.

 One of the main features which distinguishes the Terrapattern project is our emphasis on allowing our visitors to search, in an open-ended way, for user-defined ("out-of-set") categories.
 By contrast, most of the systems listed above are designed to locate and identify specific things-with-names, such as roads, trails, or crosswalks.
 For more information, please see our [*about*](about.html) page.